GAsNA/cluster-monitoring/README.md

 ## TODO
 - Admin side (staff)
     - new page for mac adress and serie num from pc - possibility to import pc with CSV ?
-        - creation modal (one post but cans click on "+" / add button for csv)
+        - creation modal (add button for csv)
         - confirmation modal on delete post
         - search bar for post
         - on enter press, save line